Editors note: This blog post was first published in January 2020 but has been updated for relevancy.

 4. Supports a dynamic, agile workplace

-Height adjustable desks support the rise of agile working, by helping to create a dynamic and more collaborative environment.
+Height adjustable desks support agile working, by helping to create a dynamic and more collaborative environment.
 Increased standing and more movement can lead to more interaction and engagement throughout the workplace.
+This will encourage people to come back to the office as they increasingly look for more flexibility.

 5. People actually use them